But veterinarians at BluePearl see a slew of other holiday emergencies you may never have considered.

 Here are just a few:

-- The ribbons on your presents.
-Ribbons can cause big problems when dogs or cats ingest them, especially if they travel all the way into the intestines.
+Ribbons make your presents look pretty.
+But, ribbons can cause big problems when dogs or cats ingest them, especially if they travel all the way into the intestines.

 Dr. John Gicking, a BluePearl veterinarian who is board-certified in emergency and critical care, summarized the dangers of the holidays as “food, stuff and the environment.”
 Chocolate can be toxic to dogs, and so can raisins, grapes and onions.
 Anything resembling string could wind up in a cat’s stomach.